chisui/dakka/thesis/main.md

     showMEmpties _ = show (mempty :: a) : showMEmpties (Proxy :: Proxy as)
 ```

-These typeclasses shift the burdon of proof onto the user.
+These type classes shift the burden of proof onto the user.
 Each time you want to call `showMEmpties` you will also have to prove that an instance `ShowMEmpties` exists for the specific `l` you want to use.
-Never the less this is often the only way of working with data kinds.
+Nevertheless this is often the only way of working with data kinds.

 ### singletons

 Since types and values are fundamentally different in Haskell there is no native way to demote a promoted data constructor back to a value.
 That means once we promote `True` to `'True` we can't retrieve a value of type `Bool` from the type `'True` even though the relationship is clear.
 In fact in the typesystem the kind `Bool` and the type `Bool` don't have any connection anymore.
-The *singletons* package tries to fix this shortcomming[@paper-dtpws].
+The *singletons* package tries to fix this shortcoming[@paper-dtpws].
 *singletons* provides a typefamily `Sing` that associates each promoted kind with its original type.
 For type in Haskell's *base* package *singletons* provides this mapping out of the box.
-For user defined types *singeltons* provides facilities to derive `Sing`.
+For user defined types *singletons* provides facilities to derive `Sing`.
-Additionally *singletons* also provides a general way of promoting functions to typefamilies[@paper-pfttfih].
+Additionally *singletons* also provides a general way of promoting functions to type families[@paper-pfttfih].

 Since *singletons* provides general ways to promote and demote types and functions the resulting code is quite opaque.
-As a result any library using the *singeltons* library almost certainly will have unreadable compiler errors.
+As a result any library using the *singletons* library almost certainly will have unreadable compiler errors.
 Generating compile errors if a certain behavior violates some invariant is the goal though.
 In my implementation I chose not to use the *singletons* library for that reason.
 I still heavily relied on ideas the library is based on and performed the promotions by hand.